LucAwater/slider/README.md

 # Slider by [Luc Awater](https://github.com/LucAwater)

-Simple but powerful slider element.
+Clean and powerful slider element.
 It includes a lightbox function, clickable bullets, swipe and more.

 ## Get started